txin-y/23springNeuralNetworkProject/README.md

 ```
 Despite the various experiments, it is still challenging to train a transformer from scratch.
 Using a pre-trained model could be a more efficient choice, but for learning purposes, choosing another network like LSTM might be a better choice.

+### Difficulties

+Despite tuning hyperparmeters in this project, which took me a bunch of time, I found it difficult to deal issues with different data structures which I just learned this semester.
+And finding a proper dataset and reading it as custom dataset properly are quite challenging as well.

 ## About Dataset -- IMDB review

 ### Context